limitless-100/Mathematics-Mastery-Resources---from-high-school-to-graduate-level/README.md

 # Mathematics-Mastery-Resources---from-high-school-to-graduate-level
 🤗🤗🤗This is a comprehensive collection of mathematics resources designed to support self-study from high school to graduate-level topics.
 Starring this repository will enable it to reach larger audience! 👍👍

+# Classification of Mathematics
+[American Mathematical Society](https://mathscinet.ams.org/mathscinet/msc/msc2020.html) (AMS) has the most comprehensive file on the classification of mathematics.
+It is about 230 pages.

 # High School
 ## Algebra